Stig Synnergren: Military career

 Synnergren was commissioned as an officer with the rank of second lieutenant in 1939 and served in the Ski Battalion (I 19 K) in Kiruna during World War II and guarded the Norwegian border when Germany occupied Narvik.
 After the German attack on Norway on 9 April 1940, he as an intelligence officer in the regimental staff, on several occasions, alone and on skis, got into the war zone in Northern Norway to make contact with the Norwegian forces and gather intelligence within the German dominated area.
 Because of his fell experience and skills, he became, after a brief interlude as a cadet officer at Karlberg in 1944, the head of evacuation in Jokkmokk and was as such responsible for management of the Norwegian refugees.
 After the war, he was appointed captain in 1946 and did in a short time a rapid military career.

 Synnergren graduated from the Royal Swedish Army Staff College in 1948 and became a cadet of the General Staff and then captain of the General Staff.
 He conducted studies in the Norwegian Army in 1950 and 1953, the British Army in 1951 and 1953 and the United States Army in 1951 and 1959.
 He was a teacher at the Royal Swedish Army Staff College from 1953 to 1956 and again from 1957 to 1958.
 Synnergren was promoted to major in 1957 and was head of the Tactics Department at the Army Staff from 1958 to 1960.
 He studied at the Swedish National Defence College in 1960 and was promoted to lieutenant colonel in the Svea Life Guards (I 1) in 1961.

 Between 1962-63 he was commanding officer of Västernorrland Regiment (I 21).
 In 1963 he was promoted to major general and appointed Chief of the Army Staff and of the General Staff Corps.
 Between 1966-67 he was the military commander of Bergslagen Military District (Milo B).
 In 1967 he was promoted to lieutenant general and appointed Chief of the Defence Staff and was three years later promoted to general and appointed Supreme Commander of the Swedish Armed Forces.
 During Synnergren's time as the Supreme Commander, a series of long-term decisions were made that meant big changes for the defense.
 The policy of neutrality was concluded and thus the idea of a strong defense of universal conscription.
 It was decided that the aircraft Viggen would be developed while reorganizing and cut-backs were made in the Army and Navy.

 Synnergren was in the media most closely associated with military intelligence as the secret intelligence agency IB was exposed during his time as Supreme Commander.
+In December 1975, his appointment was extended for two years from October 1976.